solarwinds/solarwinds-snap-agent-docker/README.md

 ### DaemonSet

-The DaemonSet, by default, will give you insight into [containers](https://docs.appoptics.com/kb/host_infrastructure/#list-and-map-view) running within its nodes and gather system, processes and docker-related metrics.
+The DaemonSet, by default, will give you insight into [containers](https://docs.appoptics.com/kb/host_infrastructure/#list-and-map-view) running within its nodes and gather system, processes and container-related metrics.
 To deploy the DaemonSet to Kubernetes verify you have an `solarwinds-token` secret already created and run:
 ``` bash
 kubectl apply -k ./deploy/overlays/stable/daemonset
 ```

+Starting from version 4.5.0-* the default monitored container engine is containerd.
-Enable the Docker plugin in the AppOptics UI and you should start seeing data trickle in.
+Enable the CRI plugin in the AppOptics UI and you should start seeing data trickle in.

+To fallback to the docker plugin and docker-based metrics

 ### Sidecar